VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

-\FIGREF~\ref{fig:ST-expat} shows the outcome of stress testing \expat against 6 test-suites.
-For example, we observed that \expat was able to prevent unexpected actions in 15 out of 50 testcases of test-suite 6 (testcases with policy violation).
-33 testcases did not cause any policy violation.
-In the remaining 2 testcases, \sysname noticed some changes in one or more devices but was unsure whether \expat was successful or not, and thus \sysname reported them as indeterminate.
+\FIGREF~\ref{fig:ST-expat} shows the outcome of stress testing \expat against 6 randomly generated test-suites.
+For example, we observed that \expat was able to prevent unexpected actions in 25 out of 50 testcases of the test-suite number 6 (\ie, testcases with policy violation).
+24 testcases did not cause any policy violation.
+In the remaining 1 testcase, \sysname noticed some changes in one or more devices but was unsure whether \expat was successful or not, and thus \sysname reported them as indeterminate.

-\FIGREF~\ref{fig:ST-patriot} shows the results of stress testing \patriot against 6 test-suites generated for \patriot.
-We observed that \patriot has no indeterminate cases, which can be attributed to the policy language of \patriot that allows fine-grained policies.
+\FIGREF~\ref{fig:ST-patriot} shows the results of stress testing \patriot against 6 generated randomly test-suites.
+We observed that \patriot has less number of policy violation and indeterminate cases, which can be attributed to the policy language of \patriot that allows fine-grained policies.
 We will explain this benefit with a case study later.

-\FIGREF~\ref{fig:ST-iotguard} shows the results of stress testing \iotguard.
+\FIGREF~\ref{fig:ST-iotguard} shows the results of stress testing \iotguard with randomly generated events.
 We observed a higher number of policy violation and indeterminate cases, which is due to the testbed of \iotguard.
 The testbed has many apps that create a loop in multiple testcases (\eg, app1's action triggers app2, then app2's action triggers app1).
 In such cases, \sysname cannot correctly generate a baseline that is required by the comparator algorithm.

+\FIGREF~\ref{fig:ST-maverick} shows the results of stress testing \maverick with randomly generated events.
+We observer that the number of indeterminate cases was higher than the number of policy violation.
+This can be attributed to \maverick's recovery mechanism, which kicks in when \maverick could not prevent an unexpected physical action on a device and applies corrective actions as a remedy.